Queensland Sport & Recreation Services Rockhampton Office

 The Gambling Community Benefit Fund (GCBF) is Queensland's largest one-off grants program, distributing approximately $49 million per year.
 The objective of the GCBF is to invest in the community sector, enhancing the capacity of community organisations and groups to provide services, leisure activities and opportunities to Queenslanders in their local communities.
 Sport and recreation organisations are encouraged to apply for funding up to a maximum of $35,000.
 For more information, click here.

 Gladstone & District Sports Foundation Trust

-The Foundation was established by Gladstone's Late Mayor, Col Brown to provide financial support to the Region's young sports people selected for either state (QLD Team) or national (Australian Team)representation.
+The Foundation was established by Gladstone's Late Mayor, Col Brown to provide financial support to the Region's young sports people selected for either state representation (QLD Team) to compete at a national championship event or national representation (Australian Team) to compete at an international championship event.
 Financial assistance is available to individual sports people up to 25 years of age competing in sporting events at interstate or international level.
 To be eligible, sportspersons must be 25 years of age or under at the time of the event for which they are applying and permanent residents of the Gladstone Region Local Government area.

 - The information sent on the Sports Foundation Application is not being collected by Council and the form will be forwarded directly to the Sports Foundation and not recorded or used by Council.

 For more information on Council's Sport and Recreation Grant programs or other financial support contact the Sport and Recreation Section on 4976 6300 or by emailing email@example.com